-The John Cowan Band, in various incarnations that inevitably feature some of acoustic music’s finest players, has been a force to be reckoned with these seventeen years – and counting.
+The John Cowan Band, in various incarnations that inevitably feature some of acoustic music’s finest players, has been a force to be reckoned with these fifteen years – and counting.
 John is a fixture and a favorite at major festivals like the Telluride Bluegrass Festival in Colorado and Wilkesboro, North Carolina’s “traditional-plus” MerleFest, and he routinely sells out performing arts theaters and distinguished music clubs and listening rooms around the country.
 Stints in his band have helped launch the careers of Noam Pikelny (Punch Brothers), Luke Bulla (Lyle Lovett), and Scott Vestal, among others.
-The band’s current lineup most often features long-time collaborator and outstanding flatpick guitarist Jeff Autry, renowned and in-demand keyboardist/vocalist/guitarist Rory Hoffman and fellow Doobie Brother Ed Toth on drums.

 John also is known for mixing it up; his creative collaborations range from his 2012 MerleFest performance alongside Darrell Scott and Pat Simmons to appearances with Nashville favorites The Long Players and Grooveyard.
-On his 2010 recording, The Massenburg Sessions, John joined forces with legendary producer George Massenburg (Little Feat, Randy Newman, Linda Ronstadt and others) to craft a collection that has the warm, intimate feel of a living room jam.
+On his 2010 recording, The Massenburg Sessions, John joined forces with legendary producer George Massenburg (Little Feat, Randy Newman, Linda Ronstadt, and others) to craft a collection that has the warm, intimate feel of a living room jam.
 It features duets with Maura O’Connell and Del McCoury.
-Longtime friend and co-writer Darrell Scott composed the haunting melody for John’s autobiographical ballad “Drown” (New Tattoo), a harrowing and graphic tale of childhood sexual abuse.
-The song led to John becoming the 2006 national spokesperson for Safe Place www.safeplace.org], an organization that provides and promotes safety and healing for individuals and families affected by sexual and domestic violence.
-“Drown” was also used in a video featuring John and others telling their stories to promote Nashville-based Our Kids, which provides medical evaluations and crisis counseling in response to concerns of child sexual abuse.
-It’s an issue close to his heart and one about which he remains vocal.

 These days, John Cowan fans have to wait a little longer between shows and possibly travel a little farther to get to them.
-That’s because he’s working his own performances into and around another very busy schedule.
-In 2010, the Doobie Brothers found themselves once again in need of a bass player, and John Cowan was the first person they called.
-He took the job, and now he travels the world with the Doobies, laying down the low notes and singing the high ones as they perform hits such as “Black Water,” “China Grove,” “Taking it to the Streets,” and “Listen to the Music” as well as new songs that showcase the relevancy of this iconic classic rock band.
+That’s because he’s working his own performances and those as schedules allow with the award-winning husband & wife, Darin and Brooke Aldridge when not our with his regular gig traveling the world with the Doobies, laying down the low notes and singing the high ones as they perform hits such as “Black Water,” “China Grove,” “Taking it to the Streets,” and “Listen to the Music” as well as new songs that showcase the relevancy of this iconic classic rock band.

 “I love my ‘job’,” Cowan says.
 “I love these guys.
 I love being in a band – a great band – and I love playing music for people every night.
-I’m also very grateful for every opportunity I have to play my music with my own band for the fans that have been so loyal to me over the years.
+I’m also very grateful for every opportunity I have to play my own music for the fans that have been so loyal to me over the years.
 I don’t ever want to stop sharing my music with them.”

 Management, Booking, & Press